 Power lines were torn down, trees were knocked over and many structures were damaged or destroyed.

-A house owned by Dallas Stars player Tyler Seguin was among the buildings ripped apart by the storm.
+A house owned by Dallas Stars player Tyler Seguin was among the buildings ripped apart by the tornado.
 The athlete explained on Twitter that this property was actually for sale, and that he had recently moved to another home.
 Seguin thanked those who reached out to him online and called the situation “an extremely sad sight to see.”

 Thanks to everyone reaching out about the news tonight, I am safe.
 Luckily this is my house for sale and I have moved into a new one.
 I just left the area and it is an extremely sad sight to see.
 Prayers to everyone affected by the tornado. https://t.co/wT6XlUBi8N